jiachzou/jiachzou.github.io/_pages/research.md

 ------
 * **Learning Bipartite Relationship Graph with Applications for National Kidney Allocation Policy Evaluations** <br>
     Co-authors: Johan Ugander, Itai Ashlagi <br>
     - We propose a novel learning framework that identifies relationship graphs from longitudinal observation of node interactions.
 The learned graph has Type I error control on falsely discovered edges, achieved through Panel Multiple Testing and allows arbitrary covariance of dyadic behavior.
 We study the national kidney allocation system by building decision models for >70 transplantation hospitals.
+Through a bootstrapping exercise, we test whether the latent relationship graph is static year-over-year.